varunkumardev/amitmerchant1990.github.io/_posts/2020-07-10-proposed-named-arguments-php.md

 callAFunction(paramName: $value);
 ```

-Here, named arguments are passed by prefixing the value with the parameter name followed by a colon
+Here, named arguments are passed by prefixing the value with the parameter name followed by a colon.

 So, the previous example of `array_slice` can be written using named parameters like so.